nylki/lindenmayer/README.md

 ## setting productions
-Productions define how the axioms symbols get transformed.
+Productions define how the symbols of an axiom get transformed.
 For example, if you want all `A`s to be replaced by `B` in your axiom, you could construct the following production:
 ```.js
 let lsystem = new LSystem({
   axiom: 'ABC',